My whole family loves trying new soup recipes. This Slow Cooker Navy Bean Soup became one of our favorites the very first time I made it.

 - 2 tablespoons extra virgin olive oil

-- 4 cloves garlic
+- 4 cloves garlic - minced

-- 1 medium yellow onion
+- 1 medium onion - diced

-- ½ pound carrots
+- ½ pound carrots - sliced into thin rounds

-- 4 stalks celery
+- 4 stalks celery - sliced

-- 1 pound dry navy beans you do not need to soak these overnight
+- 1 pound dry navy beans - you do not need to soak these overnight

-- 1 whole bay leaf
+- 1 bay leaf

 - 1 teaspoon dried rosemary